Dhrishita/CPU-Scheduling-Algorithm-Analyzer/README.md

 ## Usage

-1. **Select Scheduling Algorithm** - Choose the CPU scheduling algorithm you wish to simulate (FCFS, SJF, Priority, Round Robin, SRTF).
+- **Select Scheduling Algorithm** - Choose the CPU scheduling algorithm you wish to simulate (FCFS, SJF, Priority, Round Robin, SRTF).

-2. **Enter Process Data** - Input the number of processes and their respective arrival time, burst time, and priority (if applicable).
+- **Enter Process Data** - Input the number of processes and their respective arrival time, burst time, and priority (if applicable).
 If using Round Robin, enter the time quantum as well.

-3. **Run Simulation** - Click the Calculate button to simulate the chosen algorithm.
+- **Run Simulation** - Click the Calculate button to simulate the chosen algorithm.
 The output will display the process table with computation results (CT, TAT, WT).

-4. **Clear Data** - If you wish to reset the inputs and try with different values, click the Clear button.
+- **Clear Data** - If you wish to reset the inputs and try with different values, click the Clear button.

-## Working of the Application (Socket Programming)
+## Working of the Application

-1. **Input Validation** - The application validates user input for number of processes, arrival time, burst time, and priority.
+- **Input Validation** - The application validates user input for number of processes, arrival time, burst time, and priority.
 It ensures that all fields are filled with valid data before running the simulation.

-2. **Scheduling Algorithms** - The app calculates the results based on the selected scheduling algorithm and updates the output table with the computed values for Completion Time, Turnaround Time, and Waiting Time.
+- **Scheduling Algorithms** - The app calculates the results based on the selected scheduling algorithm and updates the output table with the computed values for Completion Time, Turnaround Time, and Waiting Time.

-3. **Time Calculation**
+- **Time Calculation**
    - **For Non-preemptive algorithms** like FCFS, SJF, and Priority, the process runs to completion once started.
    - **For Preemptive algorithms** like Round Robin and SRTF, processes may be interrupted based on conditions like time quantum or remaining burst time.